DrakirL/DrakirL.github.io/p10/class/exorcist.md

 ### Level 2: Sixth Sense?
 You can use 1 Action on your turn to detect the exact location of any of your Sworn Enemies within 100 feet of you. <br>
-Should also let you detect its "influence", such as spells or other terrain effects.
+Also detects its "influence", such as spells or other terrain effects.
 (PHRASING?
 DETAILS?)

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Exorcist Subclass. <br>
 In addition, your Rite Die is now a d6.

 ### Level 4: Brand of Axiom/Unveiling?
 Nowhere to Hide?
-While a creature is Branded by you, it gains no benefit from being concealed by an illusory effect (Including disguises and invisibility.
-PHRASING?), it can’t take the Hide Action, and if it attempts to alter its form in any way except for returning to its true form, it must make a Charisma Save against your Passive Magic Skill. <br>
+While a creature is Branded by you, it gains no benefit from being concealed by an illusory effect (including disguises and invisibility.
+PHRASING?), it can’t make any Checks as part of the Hide Action, and if it attempts to alter its form in any way except for returning to its true form, it must make a Charisma Save against your Passive Magic Skill. <br>
 On a failed Save, the attempt to change its form fails and the creature is Stunned until the end of your next turn.

 ### Level 5: Subclass Feature